- Form a Company Now! +

 A D&B DUNS number is a nine-digit number that is recognized as the universal standard to track businesses worldwide.
 It is designed to enhance the credibility of your business and enable potential customers, lenders and suppliers to learn about your company.
 This number can be a major factor in business credit decisions.

 With competition in the business world comes the need to adapt, and set your company apart.
 Getting a DUNS number for your company may be the right move for you to accomplish this.
-Typically, a person would form a corporation or LLC first, and then apply for the number.
+Typically, a person would form a corporation or LLC first, and then apply for the number through the company.
 This is done so the number is connected to your company directly and not to your personal credit.
 Attaching it to your personal credit could possibly lower your score.

-D&B has been helping companies for nearly 167 years, and their database contains over 140 million business records.
-It offers many other services, such as sales and marketing solutions, Internet tools and company research.
+D&B has been helping companies since 1837 years, and their database contains over 140 million business records.
+It offers many other services, such as sales and marketing solutions, internet tools and company research.